 - Clean Air Act

 What Happens Once You File Your Complaint?

-If your complaint is deemed valid, your case will be assigned to an OSHA investigator.
+If your complaint is deemed valid, your case will get assigned to an OSHA investigator.
 This person is responsible for gathering evidence regarding your claim and the situation that went down.
-Their first step will be to notify both you and the respondent of the complaint that there is an open investigation.
+Their first step will be to notify both you and the respondent of the complaint and open an investigation.

-At any point throughout the investigation, you may reach a settlement with the company.
-If you don't settle, OSHA will make a conclusion to both parties regarding the complaint.
+At any point throughout the investigation, you may settle with the company.
+If you don’t come to an agreement, OSHA will conclude both parties regarding the complaint.
 It may be that the company must pay back wages to the employee or must promote them back into their original position.
 You should always enlist the help of an experienced lawyer before making a decision, as they have your best interests in mind.